Question

 Resume Experts • 10+ Years Experience

-The word "assisting" describes helping or supporting others in completing tasks or achieving goals.
-While it shows you're a team player, using this word on your resume can make you sound passive and secondary to the main action.
+The word "assisting" describes helping others accomplish tasks or goals.
+While this demonstrates your collaborative nature, using this word on your resume can make you sound passive and secondary to the main action.
+It suggests you were merely a helper rather than an active contributor who drove results.

-I've compiled powerful synonyms you can use instead of Assisting to make your resume more compelling and results-focused.
+I've compiled some powerful synonyms you can use instead of Assisting that will make your resume stand out and better communicate your value to potential employers.
+These alternatives will help you sound more proactive and results-driven.

 Better Alternatives to Use Instead